Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 Let's now take all this and see if we can make it a bit more exciting.

-First, an important caveat: My aesthetic may not be yours.
-What I've decided to create may not be your cup of tea.
-I'm a fan of (among other things) glitchy minimalism and that's the look I've gone for.
+First, an important caveat: The Neurogami aesthetic may not be yours.
+It's a kind of glitchy minimalism.
 I do hope you like it, but that's not really the goal here.

-The approach I've taken is to first create a number of animated GIFs made using ImageMagick and some custom Ruby software I wrote to glitch images.
-I then wrote code that would place, scale, etc., this or that GIF file based on what MIDI note and channel came in.
+The approach taken was to first create a number of animated GIFs made using ImageMagick and some custom Ruby software to glitch images.
+The Processing code then places, scales, etc., this or that GIF file based on what MIDI note and channel comes in.

 It's probably more common to see Process sketches where all of the visual effects are done by Processing (or some P5 library) right in the sketch.
-My approach is, in way, cheating: I'm just showing pictures of graphic effects.
-OK, maybe, though it makes no difference to me.
-It's the end result I'm concerned with.
+There approach here is, in way, cheating: it's just showing pictures of graphic effects.
+So what: It's the end result that matters.

 However, using pre-made animations does make things easier.
-I think getting the same visual effects in real-time in Processing would nigh impossible.
-Couple that with also responding to MIDI messages in real-time make it more likely for things to go wrong.
+Getting the same visual effects real-time in Processing would be nigh impossible.
+Couple that with also responding to MIDI messages in real-time makes it more likely for things to go wrong.

-There is something about my approach that is common to most Processing sketches.
-If you look at most any example that renders something visually striking the sketch generally works like this: On each pass of `draw` run some code to update a set of variables, then use the current state of those variables to determine what to render.
+There is something about this sketch that is common to most Processing sketches.
+If you look at most any example that renders something visually striking the sketch generally works like this: On each pass of `draw`, run some code to update a set of variables, then use the current state of those variables to determine what to render.

-My sketch is the same.
+This sketch is the same.
 It uses a very slick library called [gifAnimation](http://extrapixel.github.io/gif-animation/) to play animated GIFs.
 You can use them as you would any regular image file, that is, pass a reference to an animated GIF to `image` to control the placement and scaling.

 The thing is,  if you are looking to render numerous images in varying places, some persisting some not, you need some way to keep track of them.
 If you knew the exact number of images you might be able to use a fixed set of variables to hold all the details, but past some small number that gets cumbersome.

 I had in mind to render the GIFs placed into grids of different sizes.
-I decided to split the screen in half down the middle.
+I decided to split the screen in half, down the middle.
 Image placement would be done by specifying  left or right, what size grid (by giving the number of rows and columns), and where in that grid to place the image.

 Tracking a set of related data calls for some way to group them.
 Sometimes an array works, but in this case there needs to be two sets of grouped data.
 Making your classes in Processing is easy and affords a way to keep related data together.
 I defined a class called `RenderArgs` (you'll see why in a moment)